Life Skills & Education

 - increased confidence and self-esteem

 At scosa we will help you to identify the areas in your life that you wish to develop.
-Whether it be purely to maximise your independence, or maybe to prepare you for the opportunity to undertake further studies, we will be there to listen, mentor and challenge you to be the best that you can be!
+Whether it be purely to maximise your independence, or maybe to prepare you for the opportunity to undertake further studies, we will be there to listen, mentor and support you.

 Maximum Potential Leadership Program